PushpendraKPal/PushpendraKPal/README.md

 # Hi, I'm Pushpendra Kumar

-I am a Full-stack web development student from Masai School who is passionate about building dynamic websites and web applications.
+I am a MERN stack developer passionate about building dynamic web applications.

-I implemented React, Node.js, Express, Mongodb, and so on in my projects.
-Apart from technical skills, I also learned how to manage time, solve complex problems and collaborate with others.
-I grew as a person and professional in this time.
+I have worked on some group projects and some solo project with tech stack like React, Node.js, Express, Mongodb, and so on.
+Apart from technical skills, I also developed soft skills which includes time management, collaborate with others, and remote working etiquttes and ethics. while working on these projects I grew as a person and professional.

-I look forward to working on challenging projects that are user-friendly and that solve significant problems.
+I look forward to working on challenging projects that are user-friendly and solve significant problems.

 Resume Link